microsoftgraph/msgraph-sdk-php/README.md

 ## Update Schedule

-The Microsoft Graph PHP SDK is scheduled to be updated during the week of the second and fourth Tuesday of each month.
+The Microsoft Graph PHP SDK is scheduled to be updated during the second and fourth week of each month

 ## Upgrading